 Keystone POS and Personal Choice Medical Plans:

-High-Deductible Health Plan (HDHP): The Drexel HDHP is a high-quality, low cost medical plan, with a higher deductible than the Keystone POS and Personal Choice plans and is offered in conjunction with a Health Savings Account (HSA).
+High-Deductible Health Plan (HDHP): The Drexel HDHP is a high-quality, low-cost medical plan, with a higher deductible than the Keystone POS and Personal Choice plans.
+It is offered in conjunction with a Health Savings Account (HSA).

 Waiving Medical Coverage: Full-time benefit-eligible employees scheduled to work 40 hours per week, and who have coverage through a spouse or other source (other than Medicare), may elect to waive Medical/Rx coverage and receive a monthly waiver bonus.
-To receive the waiver credit, log in to the Drexel Benefits Service Center through DrexelOne, waive your medical coverage, and then submit the Medical Waiver (Opt-Out) Form (linked below) with a copy of the front and back of your current medical card and upload to the enrollment system.
+To receive the waiver credit, log in to Drexel's benefits enrollment site and waive your medical coverage.
+Next, submit the Medical Waiver (Opt-Out) Form (linked below) with a copy of the front and back of your current medical card and upload to the enrollment system.
 Employees that have waived their Medical/Rx coverage are required to submit a new waiver form and up-to-date medical ID card annually.

-Dental: Cigna remains our preferred dental carrier, and there are no plan changes but a slight rate increase in premiums for both employer and employee (as explained above).
+Dental: Cigna remains our preferred dental carrier, and there are no plan changes other than the premium increase described above.
 Coverage remains available for eligible dependents up to age 26.

-Vision: Davis Vision remains our preferred vision carrier, and there are no plan design changes and no rate increases for 2018.
+Vision: Davis Vision remains our preferred vision carrier, and there are no plan changes other than the premium increase described above.
 Coverage remains available for eligible dependents up to age 26.

-403(b) Retirement Program: Although changes can be made at any time, now is a good time to think about increasing your contribution to the 403(b) Plan and how your funds are invested.
+403(b) Retirement Program: Although changes can be made at any time, now is a good time to think about how your funds are invested, increasing your contribution to the 403(b) Plan, and determining if the Roth 403(b) plan is a good alternative for you.
 To increase your contribution, go to the Employees tab of DrexelOne and select the "403(b) Plan Management" link.
 To review your asset allocations and beneficiaries, contact your retirement plan provider directly.
-For more information, please see the Retirement Plan webpage.
+For more information, please visit the Retirement Plan webpage.